Spiritual assistance in prisons, healthcare facilities and the army

 Other references can be found in

 Council of Europe: Committee of Ministers (2010, February 24).
-Recommendation CM/Rec(2010)4 of the Committee of Ministers to member states on human rights of members of the armed force; see in particular nos.
-40 and 75.
+Recommendation CM/Rec(2010)4 of the Committee of Ministers to member states on human rights of members of the armed forces (see in particular para.
+H no. 40 and para.
+R no. 75)

 An overview of the rules on spiritual assistance to the Armed Forces in the EU countries is provided by